-Phoenix Dance Company was formed in 1981 by David Hamilton (Artistic Director), Donald Edwards and Vilmore James, three young, black British men who had their enthusiasm for dance sparked by the tuition they received in school, particularly from teachers John Auty at Intake High School and Nadine Senior at Harehills Middle School (founder of Northern School of Contemporary Dance).
+Phoenix Dance Theatre (formerly Phoenix Dance Company) was formed in 1981 by David Hamilton (Artistic Director), Donald Edwards and Vilmore James, three young, black British men who had their enthusiasm for dance sparked by the tuition they received in school, particularly from teachers John Auty at Intake High School and Nadine Senior at Harehills Middle School (founder of Northern School of Contemporary Dance).

 Initially, the three members of Phoenix Dance Company performed work created within the Company, mainly in educational settings, however, their fresh approach to contemporary dance won them support amongst audiences and critics and they quickly built a following beyond their home city.